 Of course, your viewers will know who you are.
 They went to your site.
 Keep that message in mind.
 You’ll be evaluated based on the quality, usefulness and engagement level of your content, not on your branding efforts.

 Consumers and businesses respond favorably to well-made videos.
 Potential customers are likely to hang around your online space longer if you incorporate them.
 A compelling, or humorous or smartly done, video has a better chance of being shared than your text.

 Q&A: Creating Business Videos

 Start with YouTube.
 Don’t just post videos randomly, or your creations will end up next to clips of dogs playing the saxophone.
-Create a brand channel for your company – incorporating effective tags — and use YouTube’s tools to start learning and adding videos to your website and blog.
+Create a brand channel for your company – incorporating effective — and use YouTube’s tools to start learning and to your website and blog.